-- 2.3.1 Existing pricing and licensing models for those who do charge for access to geospatial information are often seen as too complex, costly and rigid for many users.
-Indeed, part of the motivation for the development of VGI was to provide data, which could be used relatively free of licensing restrictions.
-Nevertheless, for those who are required to licence data in order to fund collection and management activities, funding and the demand for access to geospatial information with less restrictions on its re-use will pose challenges. - 2.3.2 The ongoing drive for cheaper access to information and the increasing richness of the information available, means that there may be increasing pressure to monitor and licence information at the feature level rather than at local, regional or national database level, bringing with it new challenges. - 2.3.3 Data ownership issues will evolve in challenging ways in the coming years.
+- 2.3.1 Existing pricing and licensing models for those who charge for access to geospatial information are often seen as too complex, costly and rigid for many users.
+Indeed, part of the motivation for the development of VGI was to provide data that could be used relatively free of licensing restrictions.
+Nevertheless, for those who are required to license data in order to fund collection and management activities, the expectation of easy access to geospatial information for little or no cost will continue to challenge NMCAs. - 2.3.2 The ongoing drive for cheaper access to information and the increasing richness of the information available means that there may be increasing pressure to monitor and license information at the feature level rather than at local, regional or national database level, bringing with it new challenges. - 2.3.3 Data ownership issues will evolve in challenging ways in the coming years.
 At present, intellectual property issues around geospatial data are 'relatively' simple, as the role of data creator, processor and publisher are generally definable due to the discrete nature of these processes.
-The growth in the amount of data, the number of actors in the data creation processes and the interconnectivity of these parties will make ownership tracking a near-impossible task in years to come. - 2.3.4 The licensing of data in an online world is proving very challenging.
+The growth in the amount of data, the number of actors in the data creation processes and the interconnectivity of these parties can pose greater challenges regarding knowledge of data ownership, though some of this could be addressed through effective use of metadata and adherence to standards. - 2.3.4 Nevertheless, the licensing of data in an online world is proving very challenging.
 The entertainment industry has sought to protect its rights over content with mixed results.
 The issues in the geospatial world may well follow those in the entertainment industry, with many users assuming that all data is freely available and can be shared widely.
 There are attempts to provide simple machine-readable licences for valuable content sometimes referred to as digital rights management but these have not, as yet, resolved the problem.
-Data piracy and hacking will grow significantly over this period, to the extent that, combined with open data, consumer use of geospatial data may become effectively free at the point of use in virtually all circumstances. - 2.3.5 Again the lack of a multi-national legal or policy framework in place to deal with these issues will need to be addressed as data acquired in one country will likely be processed in a second country by a corporate domiciled in a third country, while the data itself will be held 'in the cloud' hence determining the legal framework, liabilities and warranties etc will be unclear without some attempt at a global accord.
-These issues are, it should be clear, not unique to geospatial data.
+Data piracy will grow significantly over this period, to the extent that, combined with open data, consumer use of geospatial data may become effectively free at the point of use in virtually all circumstances.
+To counter this, it will be important to continue to communicate effectively that licensing, where used, is generally in place in order to ensure the quality of information can be maintained. - 2.3.5 Again, however, the lack of a multi-national legal or policy framework in place to deal with these issues will need to be considered, as data acquired in one country will likely be processed in a second country by a corporate organisation domiciled in a third country, while the data itself will be held 'in the cloud' hence determining the legal framework, liabilities and warranties and so on will be unclear without some attempt at a global accord.
+These issues, it should be clear, are not unique to geospatial data.